Everything we do is centred around U.

-The Senate is made up of 76 senators - 12 from each state and two from each territory.
-One of the key difference between Senators and Members of the House of Representatives (MHRs) is that Senators represent their entire state, whereas MHRs represent a smaller electorate within their state.
+The Senate is made up of 76 Senators - 12 from each state and two from each territory.
+One of the key differences between Senators and Members of the House of Representatives (MHRs) is that Senators represent their entire state, whereas MHRs represent a smaller electorate within their state.

 Minor parties and Independents sit in the central curve of the U-shape.